"When God created the human being, God had in mind that we should all be like Captain Witold Pilecki, of blessed memory".

 Below are comments by historian Timothy Snyder on significant aspects of Pilecki's Auschwitz report:

-It took four months for Pilecki to cautiously make his way across Poland, and back to Warsaw and the Home Army.
+It took four months for Pilecki to cautiously make his way across Poland, finally reaching Warsaw and the Home Army.
 To his bitter disappointment, the proposal for the attack was not endorsed by the Home Army leadership which did not have the arms, ammunition and transport to carry it out.
 The Poles made an attempt to gain logistical support for the operation from the British, including bombers and planes to carry airborne troops.
 They sent Pilecki's 11 page report to the British who dismissed it, believing the report to be a gross exaggeration, and declining to help.

 Pilecki remained in Warsaw, commanding a company during the Home Army's Warsaw Uprising in August and September of 1944.
-The Uprising is often confused with the Battle of the Warsaw Ghetto which occurred in April and May of1943.
+The Uprising is often confused with the Battle of the Warsaw Ghetto which occurred in April and May of 1943.
 Shortly after occupying Warsaw, the Nazis forced the Jews of the city to live in a restricted area which quickly became terribly overcrowded, short of food and long on disease.
 In late 1942, the Nazis began transporting Warsaw Jews to what they were told was resettlement in the East but was in reality was the extermination camp at Treblinka, where they were killed within hours of arrival (eventually 800,000 from all over Poland were to be murdered there).
 When two transportees escaped from Treblinka, returning to Warsaw to tell of the true destination of the transports, they convinced some of the remaining Jews, armed sparingly with revolvers and homemade explosives, to undertake a desperate revolt which initially surprised the Germans, but was eventually brutally suppressed (fewer than one hundred of those in the ghetto survived the war).

 The 1944 Uprising was much better prepared and armed.
 In June 1944 the Soviets launched a massive assault on the Germans in what is now Belarus and shattered the Nazi front.
 By the end of July, the Soviet army was within a dozen miles of Warsaw and the Home Army thought the time was ripe for an uprising against the Nazis, which began on August 1 with the expectation that the Russians would be in the city within a few days but, at the direction of Stalin, the Soviet armies halted in order to let the Germans wipe out the Home Army, which was anti-communist.
 Hitler redirected German units to attack Warsaw with orders to kill every men, women and child.(Polish Home Army)